 Memory slips are aggravating, frustrating, and sometimes worrisome.
 When they happen more than they should, they can trigger fears of looming dementia or Alzheimer’s disease.
 But as I write in this month’s Harvard Men’s Health Watch, there are many mundane—and treatable—causes of forgetfulness.
 Here are seven common ones.

 Lack of sleep.
-Not getting enough sleep is perhaps the greatest unappreciated cause of memory slips.
+Not getting enough sleep is perhaps the greatest unappreciated cause of forgetfulness.
 Too little restful sleep can also lead to mood changes and anxiety, which in turn contribute to problems with memory.

 Medications.
 Tranquilizers, antidepressants, some blood pressure drugs, and other medications can affect memory, usually by causing sedation or confusion.
 That can make it difficult to pay close attention to new things.
 Talk to your doctor or pharmacist if you suspect that a new medication is taking the edge off your memory.
 As shown in the table below, alternatives are usually available.